Yaoir/cip/README.md

 You can see that in this case, the heart was specified as U+2764 HEAVY BLACK HEART, followed by U+FE0F to specify emoji style rendering.

 You can also use cip to output specific Unicode characters.
-Here is how to create the heart.txt:
+Here is how to create **heart.txt**:

 ```
 $ cip -c 0x2764 0xfe0f >heart.txt